This guide to Playa Venao, Panama, will be updated regularly so sign up for our email list to be notified when new info is added!

 You will catch one of the frequent busses from the Albrook Bus Terminal to Las Tablas and settle in for about five hours, then take the bus from Las Tablas to Playa Venao for an additional 1-1/2 hours.
 (You’ll need to make SURE you arrive in Las Tablas before 6 p.m. to catch the Playa Venao bus AND take a taxi from your arrival stop to your departure stop.
 It’s also an option to take a taxi from Las Tablas to Pedasi for about $25.00.)
 Be prepared for some serious A/C in the busses!
 You can check the bus schedule here.

-Playa Venao is about a 40 minute drive from Pedasi along the slightly bumpy paved main road (Via Dr. Belisario Porras).
-As I mentioned, there’s no traffic other than the occasional cow jam.
+Playa Venao is about a 40 minute drive from Pedasi along the pot-hole ridden main road (Dr. Ave Belisario Porras).
+As I mentioned, you’ll never hit any traffic other than a herd of cows.

 Best Time to Come to Playa Venao